robdevops/dalibot/README.md

 * If using the image variations feature:
   * pillow module for Python
   * requests module for Python

-# Usage
-* The prompt must be three or more words
-* The prompt must begin with `/dream`.
-Alternatively, @mention the bot if it has admin access in the group.
-* The bot only responds in group chats, unless you set `telegramAllowedUserIDs` in dalibot.ini

 # Setup
 * If managing your own web server, see [WSGI setup](doc/standalone.md)